Permafrost/Tundra/readme.md

     # returns true if the two IData documents are equal (contain the same keys and values)
     tundra.document:equal($document.x, $document.y)

+#### Directory

+    # creates a new directory
+    tundra.directory:create($directory)

+    # returns true if the directory exists and it is directory
+    tundra.directory:exists($directory)

+    # lists a directory, optionally filtering based on the given regular expression pattern
+    tundra.directory:list($directory, $pattern, $recurse?)

+    # returns the canonical file: URI that represents the given directory
+    tundra.directory:normalize($directory)

+    # deletes the given directory; all child files and directories will also be recursively
+    # deleted if $recurse is true
+    tundra.directory:remove($directory, $recurse?)

+    # renames the source directory to the target directory name
+    tundra.directory:rename($directory.source, $directory.target)

 #### Duration

     # adds two durations together